n00b69/woa-beryllium/guide/troubleshooting.md

 ##### Finished!

 ## The computer restarted unexpectedly or encountered an unexpected error
-If you stumble upon this error, you may need to redeploy the Windows image.
-Use the [reinstall guide](reinstall.md) for this.
+If you stumble upon this error, you will need to [reinstall Windows](reinstall.md).

 ##### Finished!

 ## INACCESSIBLE_BOOT_DEVICE BSOD
 This Blue Screen of Death likely means some broken driver installation.
-To fix this, reinstall the drivers using the [reinstall guide](reinstall.md).
+To fix this, [reinstall Windows](reinstall.md).

 ##### Finished!